 Interns in the trade editorial department are asked to do everything from read manuscripts and proposals to write reader’s reports, assist with permissions for forthcoming books, handle galley mailings, draft catalog and jacket copy, and perform basic office tasks like filing and copying.
 In general, their job is to help the editorial assistants move projects along from the manuscript stage all the way to publication.

 If interested, please e-mail a cover letter, résumé , and a reader’s report of a recent book you’ve finished, all collected into a single attached file to: Jeff Shreve.
 (Reader’s reports should include a brief synopsis, a discussion of any editorial concerns, and a consideration of the book’s potential audience.)

 Our application deadline for the summer term is March 7th, 2014

 The Electronic Media division at W. W. Norton & Company supports the college department in editing and producing e-books, student-oriented websites, and instructor resource materials across disciplines.

 W.W.
-Norton’s electronic media department is seeking an intern to assist with editorial and production tasks beginning in January 2013.
-The electronic media department supports the college department in producing ancillary materials across a variety of digital content across disciplines.
+Norton’s electronic media department is seeking an intern to assist with editorial tasks beginning in March 2014.
+The electronic media department creates a variety of digital content across disciplines.
 Duties will include content management and organization through the creation of spreadsheets and other documents as well as an ongoing market research project.

-The ideal candidate will be comfortable working in both a social science and a science discipline simultaneously, be enthusiastic about the media side of textbook publishing, and a skilled multitasker.
-Knowledge of Microsoft Office Suite and a demonstrated interest in one of the disciplines is highly preferred.
-Specific work hours are flexible, but interns work up to a total of 20 hours per week for 3 months.
+The ideal candidate will be comfortable working in both a social science and a science discipline simultaneously, be enthusiastic about the media side of textbook publishing, and be process and organization oriented.
+A working knowledge of Microsoft Office Suite is requires.
+Pay is $8/hour.
+Specific work hours are flexible, but interns work up to a total of 20 hours/week for three months.

-If interested, please e-mail your résumé and your cover letter as an email attachment: George Phipps
+If interested, please e-mail your résumé and cover letter as attachments: Sarah Wolf

 College Editorial Department